chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

 ## performance

-to test the performance difference for handling time-series statistics in NumPy SciPy, and Pandas, the following code was used:
+to test the performance difference for handling time-series statistics in NumPy, SciPy, and Pandas, the following code was used:

 {% highlight python %}
 import datetime